arsharaj/project-spdx-license-fetcher/readme.md

 ## Project : Spdx License Fetcher

-> Dart package to fetch spdx licenses
+> Dart package to scan my project directory for license files and read the content of identified license files

 ### Folder Structure